 Please see the Computer Science and Software Engineering Courses page for course descriptions.

-Software Engineering MEng Core (16 credits)
+credits chosen from the Software Engineering MEng Core

 credits minimum chosen from the following Topic Areas: